micahpaul/micahpaul.github.io/equip/notes/paper-1.md

 - *Content: 30%*
   - One clear, well-reasoned Big Idea
   - Appropriately supported by smaller ideas and concrete examples throughout the paper

+**Paper Topic Options**:
+1. Several of the poems we've read this semester deal with death, including "The Landlord's Tale.
+Paul Revere's Ride," "Stopping by Woods on a Snowy Evening," "The Raven," "I heard a Fly buzz - when I died - (591)," and "Because I could not stop for Death (479)."
+Examining **at least three separate poems**, discuss how each poet portrays death.
+What is its significance for the poem?
+How do they ask their reader to engage with the concept of death? **Optional:** You might also discuss how each poet's view of death compares to and contrasts with Christianity's teachings about it.
+Be sure to use **specific quotes and examples** to support your claims!

+2. The lineage of the Robin Hood legend is a long one, dating from at least the mid- to late 1400s.
+You've read two of the more modern contributions to it: *The Merry Adventures of Robin Hood* and *The Outlaws of Sherwood*.
+We've even watched part of the Disney cartoon *Robin Hood*, where all the characters are animals.
+We've also discussed in class some of the early forerunners to the Robin Hood legend, including "The Gest of Robyn Hode" and other tales from *The Child Ballads*, such as "Robin Hood's Progress to Nottingham" and "Robin Hode and the Monk."
+Pick **one specific tale, feature, or idea** from the legends and trace it from the early versions all the way through to a present-day version of the tale.
+How does it change over time?
+What different purposes do the authors have at various places along the way?
+Use **specific quotes and examples from at least three different versions** of the story to support your ideas.

+3. *David Copperfield* is a long and complicated novel, with characters weaving in and out of the narrative at unexpected moments.
+Dickens lends some structure to the novel by using foreshadowing to hint at changes or events that will come later.
+Give **at least three examples of foreshadowing** from the novel and rank them in order of effectiveness.
+Are any of them too obvious?
+Not obvious enough?
+What is Dickens hoping to accomplish with this foreshadowing?
+Do you think he succeeds in his goal?
+Why or why not?

+4. If you would like to write about something else, please contact me with your idea so I can help ensure that it's appropriate for this assignment.
+Imagination and initiative are admirable, and I want to encourage them!